A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2025-12497: Phlox WordPress Plugin RCE Vulnerability

-CVE-2025-12497 is a local file inclusion flaw in Premium Portfolio Features for Phlox WordPress plugin that enables remote code execution.
-Unauthenticated attackers can exploit this to execute arbitrary PHP code.
+CVE-2025-12497 is a remote code execution vulnerability in Premium Portfolio Features for Phlox WordPress plugin allowing unauthenticated attackers to execute arbitrary PHP code.
+This article covers technical details, affected versions, and mitigation.

 CVE-2025-12497 Overview